adiramani/NatCapGame/README.md

 In Round 1, only positive score factors are considered: value gained from port expansion and mine placement.

-In Round 2, both positive and negative score factors are considered.
-Building on areas with tourism potential and food security hurts your score!
+In Round 2, the negative score factors (value lost from harming food security and tourism potential) are subtracted from the sum of positive score factors.

 ### Controls - mouse